DevExpress/devextreme-reactive/packages/dx-react-chart/docs/reference/bar-series.md

 Field | Type | Description
 ------|------|------------
-x | number | The bar's center x coordinate. barWidth | number | The bar width in relative units. maxBarWidth | number | The maximum bar width in pixels. y | number | The bar's y coordinate. y1 | number | The bar's y1 coordinate. value | number | The bar's value. color | string | A series color. index | number | Point index.
+x | number | The bar's center x coordinate. y | number | The bar's y coordinate. y1 | number | The bar's y1 coordinate.
+barWidth | number | The bar width in relative units. maxBarWidth | number | The maximum width that the bar can occupy, measured in pixels. value | number | The bar's value. color | string | A series color. index | number | Point index.